antaldaniel/greendeal/content/post/2021-06-04-developer-leo-lahti/index.md

 ## Join us

-*Join our open collaboration Economy Data Observatory team as a [data curator](/authors/curator), [developer](/authors/developer) or [business developer](/authors/team).
-More interested in environmental impact analysis?
-Try our [Green Deal Data Observatory](https://greendeal.dataobservatory.eu/#contributors) team!
+*Join our open collaboration Green Deal Data Observatory team as a [data curator](/authors/curator), [developer](/authors/developer) or [business developer](/authors/team).
+More interested in antitrust, innovation policy or economic impact analysis?
+Try our [Economy Data Observatory](https://economy.dataobservatory.eu/#contributors) team!
 Or your interest lies more in data governance, trustworthy AI and other digital market problems?
 Check out our [Digital Music Observatory](https://music.dataobservatory.eu/#contributors) team!*